weeyev/blogged/posts/evaluators.md

 This started out as a fun experiment to test out the OpenPipe ruler framework and AutoRL environment and in between turned serious for a while, where I had many ideas of doing this without ruler by adopting either making a whole environment from the ground up or using any other framework that provides better reasoning/thought communication for tackling the problem of ruler scores not achieving their real values due to the accumulation of either a lot of parameters to verify and thereby missing some or the other one or misalignment of the algorithm used with the outputs.

-Another suggestion that I received was testing the judges with a specific number of shots per each judge - like chain of thought shot (have a strong intuition that this would help increasing the scores), example shots, safety shots among others so we don't have to consider each parameter together and make the process more clumsier, reducing biases/variances if any and provide more thinking space.
+Another suggestion that I received was testing the judges with a specific number of shots per each judge, like chain of thought shot (have a strong intuition that this would help increasing the scores), example shots, safety shots among others so we don't have to consider each parameter together and make the process more clumsier, reducing biases/variances if any and provide more thinking space.

-Thank you for reading this and for any feedback - dm or mail me
+Thank you for reading this and for any feedback,  dm or mail me